Last Updated on April 25, 2022 by Grow with Bovees

 Deciding the best cost x performance is going to be key in deciding what tool you choose.

-If you do not need a long Li-ion battery life but need a powerful tool, then you can buy a kit that includes one battery and a tool with a 40v or higher rating.
+If you do not need a Li-ion battery with a long life but need a tool with more power, then you can buy a kit that includes one battery and a tool with a 40v battery voltage or higher rating which will give you more power.

-If you don’t need the most powerful tool or longest lasting battery, go for the more budget-friendly options on our list.
+If you don’t need the most powerful tool or longest lasting battery, go for the more budget-friendly options on our list and follow the tips to extend battery life.

-They still all perform amazingly in most tasks, the battery life may just be less impressive than the higher cost models.
+They still all perform amazingly in most tasks, the life of the battery may just be less impressive than the higher cost models.
+And after all, if you don’t actually need more power then why pay for more power?

 Of course, another important factor will be whether you already own Li-ion batteries for any of the brands.